2 Corinthians

 2 Corinthians 1:1 & 2

-Paul an apostle of Christ Jesus by the will of God, and Timothy our brother.
-To the church of God in Corinth, together with all his holy people throughout Achaia: Grace and peace to you from God our Father and the Lord Jesus Christ.
+From: Sha'ul, by God's will an emissary of the Messiah Yeshua, and brother Timothy To: God's Messianic community in Corinth, along with all God's people throughout Achaia: Grace to you and shalom from God our Father and the Lord Yeshua the Messiah.

 Paul introduces himself again and we immediately see the point that He is an apostle because of God's will.
 "God's will" refers to His plans for His creation.
 The creator of something is also its owner and the owner has the right to do as he or she wishes with what they have created.
 God's will (plan) for man has a broad nature in that He wants us to be with Him for eternity.
 The plan is also an individual thing as He has set out the path for our lives and is active in our lives.
 His big plan for all of creation is found in His word and He has given us a Counselor (the Holy Spirit) to guide us in our individual lives.
 This is Paul's second letter to the Corinthian believers and was sent after he had heard the report from Titus of the improvement in the situation there.
 At this time, Paul was in Macedonia and this letter is also addressed to the believers in Greece (Achaia).